akouz/HBnode/AVR64DD32/FT200XD/README.md

 Use Windows Device Manager to configure FT200XD, it should operate as a virtual com port (VCP).
 Then use any hyperterminal to talk to HBnode monitor; [PuTTY](https://www.putty.org/) is recommended.

-After power-up HBus sketches usually send to FT200XD a welcome screen, as shown in the following example:
+After power-up HBus sketches usually sends to FT200XD a welcome screen, as shown in the following example:
 ![power_up](https://github.com/akouz/HBnode/blob/main/AVR64DD32/FT200XD/Power_up.png)

 Using FT200XD and HBus sketch it is possible to to do the following: